Head of the Department: Dr. Liat Shamri-Zeevi

 According to the Ministry of Health and the Council for Higher Education, the following requirements are necessary for admission to master’s degree studies in Art Therapy:

 1. A recognized bachelor’s degree in any field.
-The threshold grade in the degree is 80.
+The threshold grade for the degree is 80.

 2. Academic Prerequisites